sshekhar17/bcs-changepoint-detector/Readme.md

 3. Detection changes in CDFs (`Experiment_CDF.py`)
 4. Detecting changes in the distribution of paired observations (`Experiment_TwoSample.py`)
 5. Detecting harmful distribution shifts in binary classification(`Experiment_BinaryClassifier.py`)

+##TODO: add the details for the real data experiments.